 Welcome to the ‘Find a counsellor’ area of our website.

-If you are a potential client looking for a counsellor, you may search our registrants by location or name and you can also check whether someone is on the NCS accredited register.
+If you are a potential client looking for a counsellor, you may search our registrants by location or name in the search box above, and you can also check whether someone is on the NCS accredited register.

 A member of the Society may be a Registrant or a non-registrant member.